Is My Model Using The Right Evidence? Systematic Probes for Examining Evidence-Based Tabular Reasoning: Probing Annotation Artifacts

+\paragraph{Results and Analysis} We tested the hypothesis-only and full models (both trained on the original \trainSet set) on the perturbed examples, without subsequent fine-tuning on the perturbed examples.\footnote{We analyse the impact of fine-tuning on perturbed examples in \S\ref{sec:inoculation}.} The results are presented in Table \ref{tab:hypothesis_only_results}, with each cell representing the average accuracy and standard deviation (subscript) across 100 samplings, with 80$\%$ of the data selected at random in each sampling.

-\paragraph{Results and Analysis} The results in Table \ref{tab:hypothesis_only_results} affirm the impact of hypothesis bias or spurious annotation artifacts on model prediction.
-As we speculated above, the introduction of ambiguity in annotation artifacts has degraded the model.
-Whether the model is trained using both hypotheses and premises or just using hypotheses, the model performance goes down.
-When labels are flipped by perturbations, we see an average decrease in performance of about $18.08\%$ and $39.06\%$ points, on the \alphaOne set and \trainSet set respectively, for both models.
-On the other hand, the perturbations that preserve the hypothesis label have shown mixed results.
-In the case of \alphaOne set, the performance of the models has remained almost similar - $0.62\%$ improvement.
-In comparision, the performance for the training set decreases substantially, by $6.56\%$.
-We expected our models to have similar performance on these perturbations as they are structure-preserving and annotation artifacts-preserving transformations.
+We note that the performance degrades substantially in both label-preserved and flipped settings when the model is trained on just the hypotheses.
+When labels are flipped after perturbations, the decrease in performance (averaged across both models) is about $25\%$ and $61\%$ points, on the \alphaOne set and \trainSet set respectively.
+However, for the full model, perturbations that retain the hypothesis label have little effect on model performance.

+The contrast in the performance drop between the label-preserved and label-flipped cases suggests that changes to the content expressions have little effect on the model's original predictions.
+Interestingly, the predictions are invariant to changes to functions words as well, as per results on \alphaTwo in \citet{gupta-etal-2020-infotabs}.
+This suggests that the model might be more prone to changes to the template or structure of a hypothesis than its lexical makeup.
+Consequently, a model that relies on correlations between the hypothesis structure and the label is expected to suffer on the label-flipped cases.
+In case of label-preserving perturbations of similar kind, structural correlations between the hypothesis and the label are retained leading to minimal drop in model performance.

 The results of the hypothesis-only model on the \trainSet set may appear slightly surprising at first.
-However, given that the model was trained on this dataset, it seems reasonable to assume that the model has over-fitted.
-Therefore, the model is expected to be vulnerable to slight modifications to the examples it was trained on, leading to the huge drop of 26.16($\%$).
-Whereas, for the \alphaOne, set the drop in performance is much less - $2.25\%$.
-Overall, these results demonstrate that our models ignore the information content in hypotheses, thereby the aligned facts in the premises, and instead rely heavily on the false patterns in the hypotheses.
+However, given that the model was trained on this dataset, it seems reasonable to assume that the model has `overfit` to the training data.
+Therefore, the model is expected to be vulnerable even to slight label-preserving modifications to the examples it was trained on, leading to the huge drop of 26$\%$.
+In the same setting, for the \alphaOne set the performance drop is lesser, namely about $3\%$.

+Taken together, we can conclude from these results that the model ignores the information in the hypotheses, (thereby perhaps also the aligned facts in the premise), and instead relies on irrelevant structural patterns in the hypotheses.